drpetersonfernandes/SimpleLauncher/README.md

 ## Technical Details:
 The Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET 8 Framework.<br>
-This program is Windows-only, with expected compatibility with Windows 7 and later versions.
+This program is Windows-only.
 It has been tested on Windows 11.

 ## Support the Project:
 Did you enjoy using the Simple Launcher frontend?
 Consider [donating](https://www.buymeacoffee.com/purelogiccode) to support the project or simply to express your gratitude!